Antislip timber decking for NHS hospitals and care homes

 Timber decking can provide an excellent solution when designing to, and interpreting Part M of the current building regulations.

-Our JB CitiDeck® antislip decking boards were initially developed to meet the inclusivity requirements of the London Olympics.
+Our CitiDeck® antislip decking boards were initially developed to meet the inclusivity requirements of the London Olympics.
 They were created after extensive testing and project development with the Principal Access Officer for the Olympic Delivery Authority (ODA), Margaret Hickesh, a specialist in inclusivity.
 She highlighted concerns with the use of traditional grooved / castellated decking with wheelchairs.
 These include the discomfort when riding over them in a wheelchair, and the difficulty of changing surface from tarmac for the less able and visually impaired.

-JB CitiDeck® decking boards are smooth and feature non-slip inserts with a slightly less abrasive aggregate than our JB Antislip Plus® board, providing a smoother surface for wheelchair users.
+CitiDeck® decking boards are smooth and feature non-slip inserts with a slightly less abrasive aggregate than our Antislip Plus® board, providing a smoother surface for wheelchair users.
 The boards also minimise the trip risk that a very abrasive, highly antislip aggregate may present to children or those with mobility difficulties.

 Embodied energy of timber decking